Hard Candy: The Risks of Flavored Medication for Children

 When I was six years old, I nabbed a bottle of Children’s Cherry Tylenol from a high-up cabinet by climbing up on the counter and reaching up to the top shelf, like the sneaky little alcoholic I was destined to become. (continued)

-3 thoughts on “Hard Candy: The Risks of Flavored Medication for Children
+3 responses to “Hard Candy: The Risks of Flavored Medication for Children”

 I too sneaked downstairs to drink the cough medicine.
 I was only 4. 😦